 Diabetic nephropathy (kidney disease) is the leading cause of kidney failure in the United States.
 That’s the bad news.
-The good news is that the outlook for protecting your kidneys has gotten much brighter over the past decade or so.
-There are now a number of measures you can take that have been scientifically proven to protect your kidneys and lower the risk of developing diabetes-related kidney disease.
-Here’s what the research shows.
+The good news is that there are now a number of measures you can take that have been scientifically proven to protect your kidneys and lower the risk of developing diabetes-related kidney disease.

 When good kidneys go bad

 Your kidneys, which are each about the size of your fist, are located near the middle of your back, just below the rib cage.
 By no coincidence, they are shaped like kidney beans.
 One of their jobs is to filter waste products and extra water from the bloodstream.
 This waste and excess water, in the form of urine, flow through tubes called ureters and into the bladder.
 The bladder stores urine until it is full enough to create the urge to urinate.

 How does this filtering process work?
 Each kidney is made up of about one million tiny filtering units called nephrons.
 Tiny blood vessels called arterioles deliver blood to the nephrons.
 Within each nephron, the blood vessels form a complex called a glomerulus.
 It is within these glomeruli that the filtering activity actually takes place.
 The filtered blood leaves through another arteriole and is eventually carried back to the heart.
 Meanwhile, the material filtered from the blood passes through a tubule, where it is converted to urine, and then carried to the bladder through the ureters.